NCERT Solutions Class 10 Science Our Environment – CBSE Term II Free PDF Download

 Q6.
 What is biological magnification?
 Will the levels of this magnification be different at different levels of the ecosystem?

 Biological magnification can be defined as the progressive increase in the concentration of non-biodegradable wastes in the food chain.
-As there is an increase in the magnification at the primary level of the ecosystems, all the other levels do get affected and the concentration may vary when compared to first level.
+As there is an increase in the magnification at the topmost trophic level of the ecosystems, all the other levels do get affected and the concentration may vary when compared to first level.

 Q7.
 What are the problems caused by the non-biodegradable wastes that we generate?